pielco11/JungleScam/README.md

 Why 7?
 Because the search returns results in 7 pages.

-2018 - All rights reserved - Francesco Poldi
+2018 - All rights reserved - Francesco Poldi & Jake Creps